hoodiehq-archive/grunt-hoodie/README.md

 ### Usage Example

-In this example, the proxy port for the `/_api` of hoodie is set after hoodie started.
+In this example, the port of [grunt-connect-proxy](https://npmjs.org/package/grunt-connect-proxy) for the `/_api` of hoodie is set after hoodie started.

 ```js
 grunt.initConfig({